benshimonz/V1/README.md

 Each path has a length.
 The length of the path is equal to the number of entities along the path.
 Relationships are actually paths with length 0.
 The number of relationships along a path is always 1 + the number of entities along the path.

 In a pattern, a path is depicted by a red line between two entities.
-Above the line there must be a limitation to the path length, which is  expressed using one of these operators: _< n, ≤,n, in [n1..n2], in [n1, n2, ...]_, where all numbers a positive integers.
+Above the line there must be a limitation to the path length, which is  expressed using one of the following operators: _< n, ≤ n, in [n1..n2], in [n1, n2, ...]_, where all numbers a positive integers.

+An assigment to a path consists of all the relationships and entities along the path.

 Here are two examples: